HubRise/website/content/apps/uber-eats/en/receive-orders.md

 Your Uber Eats tablet can be switched off if you have enabled tabletless integration.
 For more information, see [Can Orders Be Sent Directly To My EPOS Without Using Uber Eats Tablets?](/apps/uber-eats/faqs/send-orders-to-epos-without-tablet).

-This page describes the information Uber Eats sends to HubRise.
-It helps you understand how orders will be received on your EPOS.
+This page describes the information Uber Eats sends to HubRise **and** the way delivery information is synchronised between the two platforms.
+It helps you understand how orders will be received on your EPOS and how delivery tracking works when you use your own couriers (BYOC — _Bring Your Own Courier_).

 ## Items and Options